LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc/README.md

 In this studio, we'll extend the application that you started building in the lesson videos for [Class 4](../../class-prep/4/).

-Add functionality to the application to allow the user to remove a cheese from the list.
-There are two possible approaches to this.
-You may try one, or both!

 ## Add Description Field

 If you didn't get to the [exercises for Class 4](../../class-prep/4/exercises.html), go back and complete the first one, to add a description field to the `CheeseMVC` app.